 The Port Arthur Terminal was the center of shipping for Port Arthur Works.
 It also operated one of the largest canning plants in the country.
 Wooden boxes were produced from southern Louisiana lumber to ship metal cans filled with petroleum products to nearly every continent in the world.
 Collectors of Texaco oil cans will be amazed at the variety produced.
 More than 100 photographs detail the progression of Texaco cans from the 1910’s to the 1960’s -- and all of the photographs are original.

 For a more detailed history of how Texaco got started in 1901 and of their first refinery at Port Arthur, TX, click on the photo at left.

-PRICE REDUCTION: This very limited edition book was published in a beautiful red hardcover with gold leaf impression.
+This very limited edition book was published in a beautiful red hardcover with gold leaf impression.
 The book size is 8-1/2" x 11" with 408 pages and more than 1200 photographs.
-Don’t miss your chance to obtain a copy.
-The original $49.95 price has been reduced to $40 plus $5 shipping and handling (total $45).
-Texas residents please add $2.40 sales tax (total $47.40).
+The book is available at $45 plus $7 shipping.

 Click on thumbnail of book to see a larger photo: